 Employer contributions are allowed for employees who have attained age 21 and have completed at least three months of service or 1000 hours of paid time.
 An employee must be employed on December 31 to be eligible for employer contribution.
+Effective January 1, 2018, NCAT established a match of 3% of salary deferred by eligible employees.

 NCAT approves discretionary contributions to the profit sharing plan on a calendar year basis.
-At September 30, 2017 and 2016, respectively, \$255,970 and \$195,820 of employer contributions were expensed in the accompanying consolidated financial statements.
+At September 30, 2018 and 2017, respectively, \$277,423 and \$255,970 of employer contributions were expensed in the accompanying consolidated financial statements.